MrKaszeba19/PapajLang/README.md

 and interpreter of **PapajScript**
 Version 0.5.2 (Lamed)
 released on December 18, 2021
-Update #1
+Update #2
-Released on February 11, 2022
+Released on March 4, 2022
 by Paul Lipkowski (RooiGevaar19) & his fiancée Rosie (rozirogal) :heart:

 Since 11/24/2017, proudly written in FreePascal. :smile: